Invariants of plane curve singularities and Pl\"ucker formulas in positive characteristic: Gamma invariants

-The following proposition give us the first relations between the gamma invariants and classical invariants. \begin{proposition} Let $f\in K[[x,y]]$ be reduced.
+The following proposition gives us the first relations between the gamma invariants and classical invariants. \begin{proposition} Let $f\in K[[x,y]]$ be reduced.
 Then with equality if $p$ is m-good for $f$. \end{proposition} \begin{proof} The first inequality is trivial.
-The proof of the second inequality will be divided into two steps:\\ {\bf Step 1}: Suppose that $f$ is irreducible.
+The proof of the second inequality (and equality) will be divided into two steps:\\ {\bf Step 1}: Suppose that $f$ is irreducible.